-- A theoretical framework as well as applied techniques in planning; - The macro planning context of South Africa is examined and the impacts of globalisation on both planning processes and outcomes are analysed; - Planning and planning tools that could be used in promoting people centred development within the framework of reconstruction and development in South Africa; - It challenges the purely technocratic approach to planning.
+1 6, 61 6 1 6 1 A theoretical framework as well as applied techniques in planning; The macro planning context of South Africa is examined and the impacts of globalisation or both planning processes and outcomes are analysed; Planning and planning tools that could be used in promoting people centred developmen

+- within the framework of reconstruction and development in South Africa;

+It challenges the purely technocratic approach to planning.
 It emphasises the need for an understanding of the socio-political processes involved in development planning; and - The dilemmas facing post-apartheid South Africa as we engage in a global political economy.